Poll: What, when reading a fanfic, annoys you the most? Vote Now!

 Genesis (February 2006 - November 2006):

 Ah, my very first fic.
 Living proof that very first fics are, more often than not, absolutely terrible.
 This is crawling with Mary Sues and idiotic plot devices, and is really just . . . not good.
 However, I keep it up here because I like to look it over and realize how far I've come (which I hope is pretty far), and because it's the prequel to my arguably better Zelda stories. . . . which haven't actually all been written yet.
 Anyway, this story is okay if you don't really like quality writing.
 I mean, parts of it I'm very proud of (there's a section with pirates that makes me laugh every time -- because it's intentionally funny), but it's riddled with amateurish mistakes, and whatever anonymus person reviewed it and said, "n00b," they couldn't have been more right.
 Still, as far as first attempts go, this one isn't horrible.
-Chapters 1-10 have been updated/edited, and each broken up into two sections.
-Which means that technically the first 20 chapters you read are edited.
+Chapters 1-11 have been updated/edited, and each broken up into two sections.
+Which means that technically the first 22 chapters you read are edited.
+The cover was made by myself, using the following images: the font from, the Triforce found on Google, the , , , young Impa created on , and young Zelda and Daphnes created using .

 The Worst Ever Spy Movie (June 2006):